wp-plugins/uptime-robot-by-utopian-themes/readme.txt

 * Initial Version

 == Upgrade Notice ==
-This is a critical update.
 Upgrading to 1.0.4 fixes a security issue by properly sanitizing the API Key setting.
+Upgrading to 1.0.5 enables a few additional display options.
+We recommend you upgrade to the latest version.